 Most of my puppies go to homes as family pets and I keep that in mind when selecting dogs to be bred, ensuring that they are all healthy, easily trainable, calm house dogs WITH A TRUE GOLDEN TEMPERAMENT, never skittish, shy or nervous of people or new situations.
 A golden should have his tail wagging and be happy, confident and eagerly looking for a treat or something fun to do.
 All puppies placed by me must be house dogs.
 I go out of my way to make sure my puppy people have a wonderful experience when buying one of my puppies.
 Each puppy goes home with a toy and a blanket and a wealth of information.
 My dogs are inside dogs that sleep on my bed at night (when old enough) and live inside with our family.
 The decision as to which puppy goes to which home is made by me based on the circumstances of each individual family.
 I can provide excellent references and offer lifetime breeder support.

 My puppies are sold on CKC non-breeding agreements and spay/neuter contracts since they are companions/pets and should not be bred.
 I do guarantee my puppies against crippling hip dysplasia, eye problems that cause blindness and severe SAS.
 All my puppies are sold with a written agreement and to APPROVED HOMES only.
 I do keep a waiting list for any litters that we are expecting.
-We are lucky enough to live in Chilliwack, an hours drive from Vancouver, which is a dairy farming based community in the Fraser Valley.
-We live one minute from the Vedder River to the south and fifteen minutes from the Fraser River to the north.
-Cultus Lake is within a ten-minute drive also.
+Making the move to Castlegar from Chilliwack has been a huge change in our lives and having 2 1/2 acres to live on instead of a tiny lot has been wonderful.
 Mountain hiking trails abound.
 It's simply a golden paradise.
-Swimming holes, sites for field training, laying tracks and generally having fun with my dogs are abundant.
-I compete in conformation, field, obedience and tracking with my goldens, proving their ability to remain true to the breed standard.
+I have competed in conformation, field, obedience and tracking with my goldens, proving their ability to remain true to the breed standard.
 My dogs receive regular appropriate exercise to maintain them in hard working condition, which will be also required of anyone who buys a puppy from me.
 I feel very strongly that the best way for the puppies to be happy and the families to be happy is for their personalities to mesh well.
 I don't want to see a quieter puppy in a home with 4 young kids.
 The puppy just isn't going to be what that family is looking for.
 I also don't want to see a more active puppy with a family that doesn't have children or with "empty nesters".
 I get to know my puppies very well and they are raised with the other dogs.
 In a litter of pups, the personalities run the gamut and will be quite different just like human siblings.
 Most of our puppies test out very middle of the road.
 I take our puppies to a variety of different places in the car, I expose them to a lot of different surfaces (grass, gravel, cement and dirt) and spend a lot of time playing with and handling them.
 My special needs grown daughters spend a lot of time with them and as you can imagine, our house is the place to be for friends when we have a litter of pups to play with.
 It is very important that the pups get a good start with me in beginning their socialization so that they are able to realize their full potential as adult dogs.